sugaryourcoffee/syc-svpro/README.md

 Version 0.2.0
 -------------
-* SpreadSheet is used to conduct operations like multiplication, division, addition and subtraction between multiple files that have a table like structure.
+* SpreadSheet has been introduced.
+A spread sheet is used to conduct operations like multiplication, division, addition and subtraction between multiple files that have a table like structure.
 SpreadSheet can also be used to retrieve information about csv files

 Version 0.2.1
 -------------
 * When creating spread sheets from file empty rows are skipped
 * To equalize column sizes of rows in spread sheets `equalize: true` flag was introduced
+* To distinguish between different number locales like _1.234.567,89_, _1,234,567.89_, _1 234 567.89_ and the like a `ds` flag was introduced to spread sheet to indicate the number formatting
+* Optimize performance when creating spread sheets from files
+* Dsl module has got 3 new methods #is\_integer?, #is\_float? and #str2num to
+  convert strings that represent numbers to numericals

 Documentation
 =============